-Certain Australian Accounting Standards and Interpretations have recently been issued or amended but are not yet effective and have not been adopted by Anglicare for the annual reporting year ended 30 June 2023.
+Certain Australian Accounting Standards and Interpretations have recently been issued or amended but are not yet effective and have not been adopted by Anglicare for the annual reporting year ended 30 June 2024.
 Anglicare has not early adopted any standards or interpretations or amendments that have been issued but are not yet effective.

-Notwithstanding the net current liability position of \$50,398,636 as at 30 June 2023 (2022: \$51,605,916), the financial report has been prepared on a going concern basis.
+Notwithstanding the net current liability position of \$63,190,595 as at 30 June 2024 (2023: \$50,398,636), the financial report has been prepared on a going concern basis.
 The members of the Board have reviewed Anglicare's financial position and cash flow forecasts for the next twelve months from issuance date of the financial statements, which shows that Anglicare will be able to meet its debts as and when they fall due and payable and are, therefore, of the opinion that the use of the going concern basis of accounting is appropriate.

-The net current liability position is predominantly due to the licence to occupy liabilities of \$55,891,876 (2022: \$55,395,910) which are required to be disclosed as a current liability under Australian Accounting Standards.
+The net current liability position is predominantly due to the licence to occupy liabilities of \$60,321,155 (2023: \$55,891,876) which are required to be disclosed as a current liability under Australian Accounting Standards.
 In practice, this current liability is extinguished as and when an individual resident provides notice to vacate, at which time the independent living unit is typically re-let coinciding with a replenishment of licence to occupy entitlement.
 A retirement village fund and term deposits are also maintained for liquidity purposes as disclosed at Note 8.
+The remainder of the net liability position is due to the use of an overdraft facility as at 30 June 2024.
+This overdraft facility was fully repaid in July 2024.